Skip to Main Content

 Frequently asked questions

-If you want to be able to issue stock, a corporation gives you that option.
-If you’re worried about risking your personal assets, though, a limited liability company (LLC) might better serve you.
+• If you want to be able to issue stock, a corporation gives you that option.
+If you want to keep a simple business structure but need some liability protection, a limited liability company (LLC) might better serve you.

-An LLC means creating a separate legal entity, while a partnership attaches legal responsibility to the individual partners.
+• An LLC means creating a separate legal entity, while a partnership attaches legal responsibility to the individual partners.
 That means an LLC protects your personal assets, but partnerships are generally easier and cheaper to establish and maintain.
+You could also receive liability protection by forming a limited liability partnership if you still need legal protection but will have multiple partners running the business.